sonic-net/sonic-mgmt/docs/testbed/README.testbed.Overview.md

 #### Variation t1-isolated-d224u8

-* The DUT has 64 ports (even ports are disabled).
+* The DUT has 232 ports.
 * Requires 232 VMs.
-* 4 of the ports are connected to 8 VMs simulating upstream T2 neighbors.
+* 8 of the ports are connected to 8 VMs simulating upstream T2 neighbors.
 No port-channel is configured for the links between DUT and T2 neighbors.
-* 28 of the ports are connected to 224 VMs simulating downstream T0 neighbors.
+* 224 of the ports are connected to 224 VMs simulating downstream T0 neighbors.
 No port-channel is configured for the links between DUT and T0 neighbors.

 ### T2 type topology